AlgoMaster Logo

 Intuition

-Here's the key insight: if we place two pointers n nodes apart and then advance both at the same speed, when the lead pointer reaches the end, the trailing pointer will be exactly at the node before the one we want to remove.
+If we place two pointers n nodes apart and then advance both at the same speed, the gap between them stays at n.
+When the lead pointer reaches the end, the trailing pointer sits exactly at the node before the one we want to remove.

 Algorithm